Introduction to the 5R110 Transmission:

 Hearing these calls for information, we conjured this 5R110 Transmission installment in our popular Drivetrain 101 series.
 Without further ado, we will now analyze the many problems (and solutions) of the 5R110 transmission.
 To be fair, this unit does have a lukewarm reputation consisting of burnt direct and overdrive clutches, incinerated torque converters and aggressive crossleaks.

 Alternatively, the 5R110 Transmission can be an exceedingly reliable and capable platform.
-It is with considerable improvement to the valve body, pump, clutch packs, torque converter and more that this transmission can experience a fulfilling life and capacitate added power when applicable.
-To see our lineup of unique and durable 5R110 Transmissions and parts, click here!
+It is with considerable improvement to the valve body, pump, clutch packs, torque converter and more that this transmission can experience a fulfilling life and capacitate added power when applicable; the obvious goal for any Power Stroke owner.

 In this technical publication, we will observe the inner workings of this gearbox; challenging it’s most popular failures and issues.
 We will also observe the solutions and modifications necessary to ensure a sustainable and reliable unit.
 At the end of this article, you will be an expert on Ford’s 5R110 transmission.